 Section 1701 of Title 16 of the United States Code is known as the Federal Land Policy and Management Act (FLPMA).
-The FLPMA, among other measures, allows for the management of federal-owned lands by federal agencies.
+The FLPMA, among other measures, allows for the management of federally owned lands by federal agencies.
 As discussed above, the FPA provides for mandatory conditioning by the federal agency that manages the reservation on which a project occurs.

-As described in Section 4.1.1, some portions of the Project are located on United States-owned lands managed by the Forest Service as part of PNF and TNF.
-Licensee anticipates the Forest Service will exercise its authority, as appropriate.
+As described in Section 3.1, some portions of the Project are located on federally owned lands managed by the Forest Service as part of PNF and TNF.
+Licensee anticipates that the Forest Service will exercise its authority, as appropriate.

-4.1.11 Magnuson-Stevens Fishery Conservation and Management Act, as Amended (16 USC § 1801 et seq.)
+4.1.11 Magnuson-Stevens Fishery Conservation and Management Act, as Amended (16 USC §§ 1801 et seq.)